sandrofigo/KeepAChangelog.IO/README.md

 # Contributing

-Support this project with a ⭐️, report an issue or if you feel adventurous and would like to extend the functionality open a pull request.
+Support this project with a ⭐️, open an issue or if you feel adventurous and would like to extend the functionality open a pull request.